delosh653/ENCORE/README.md

 Enter your organism’s name in the ‘choose an organism’ box and click update.
 You should then see the taxonomy number preceding the file names.
 Download the file called TAX#.protein.links.v11.0.txt.gz.

 3.	~ Once you’ve downloaded that file, extract the text file.
-(You may need to download an alternative unzip program that can unzip .gz files, such as [7Zip](https://www.7-zip.org/).)
+(If using Windows, you may need to download an alternative unzip program that can unzip .gz files, such as [7Zip](https://www.7-zip.org/).)
 Place that text file, unaltered, in the ‘links’ folder of the ‘ENCORE Shiny App’ Folder.

 4.	~ [Download R](https://www.r-project.org/), if you do not already have it.